UCD-pbio-rclub/Rclub-r4ds_Seungmo.Kim/R-club-May-03/Assignment_Kim.Seungmo_05032017.md

 ```

 ![](Assignment_Kim.Seungmo_05032017_files/figure-html/unnamed-chunk-2-4.png)<!-- -->

-2. Run this code in your head and predict what the output will look like.
-Then, run the code in R and check your predictions.
+**2. Run this code in your head and predict what the output will look like.
+Then, run the code in R and check your predictions.**

 A scatter plot with a line with smooth shape.
 It is a plot of hwy on displ colored by drv.

 ```r